 Anonyome uses app analytics to understand how users use MySudo and the Sudo Platform, in order to improve these services.
 Data minimization principles are applied to limit which app events are collected along with what data elements are contained within those events.
 For example, app analytics events contain no location information — IP address or geographical representation.
-Analytics data that is collected is de-identified through techniques including tokenization*, hashing* and redaction*.
+Analytics data that is collected is de-identified through techniques including tokenization, hashing and redaction.
 These techniques allow analysis for app analytics purposes without requiring the original data to be available to the analytics system.

 *Tokenization: The process of replacing sensitive data with alternate identification symbols that retain analytical properties of the original data without compromising the security of the original data.